esrainbowwolf/SoDCharacterRoller/README.md

 A character roller for the game State of Decay 2.
 The code will automatically check the size of your monitor to decide on positions.
 To add more skills/traits you need actual screenshots in the game of said skills (look at already existing images).
+You will also need to edit the pathing of these skills in the code because I had issues with mine finding these images without the full path.
 You can find how to add more skills to search for in the code section about skills.

 There is a "mainTraits" array which searches for your required 3 main traits wanted on each character.
 The True/False is meant for the system to continue searching for that trait.
 Currently it is set to search for one character with one of each: Unbreakable, Incredible Immune System, and Always Packed a Lunch.